lingeringsocket/shlurd/docs/phlebotinum.md

 Redundant belief inclusions are automatically ignored.

 A story can be broken up into as many files as desired, either for reuse or for organizational clarity.
-In the example, [behavior axioms](https://github.com/lingeringsocket/hello-phlebotinum/blob/master/behavior-axioms.txt) include a separate file defining the [axioms regarding what happens when the player tries to love something](https://github.com/lingeringsocket/hello-phlebotinum/blob/master/love-behavior-axioms.txt).
+In the example, [behavior axioms](https://github.com/lingeringsocket/hello-phlebotinum/blob/master/behavior-axioms.txt) include a separate file defining the [axioms regarding what happens when the player drinks love potion number 9](https://github.com/lingeringsocket/hello-phlebotinum/blob/master/love-behavior-axioms.txt).

 ## Minds, Worlds, and Perception